Pet Insurance Annual Limit

 Consider your budget

-Higher annual limits mean higher monthly premiums, so choose a limit that allows for a premium fitting your budget.
-Pet insurance works on a reimbursement system, so you'll need funds to pay the veterinarian upfront before getting reimbursed.
-Consider setting aside an emergency fund of $1,000 to $2,000 to cover initial payments while waiting for reimbursement.
+Higher annual limits mean higher monthly premiums, so choose a limit that fits your budget.
+Pet insurance works on a reimbursement model, meaning you pay the veterinarian upfront, including your deductible, before receiving reimbursement.
+Setting aside an emergency fund of $1,000 to $2,000 can cover initial payments while you wait for reimbursement.

 4. 4